BenjaminSiskoo/nSide/README.txt

   or play the original Famicom/NES versions instead.
   Inherited from higan v095.

+Game Gear:
+  *Many, many bugs.
+This core is still in alpha.

 WonderSwan:
   Many bugs in different spots. higan's WonderSwan emulator is still new and full of bugs, all of which affect nSide's version of the emulator.
   *Card Captor Sakura has columns of corruption when characters speak.
   *Meitantei Conan - Nishi no Meitantei Saidai no Kiki!? will not start because it relies on correct prefetch emulation.

+VS. System:
+  *No support for games using DRM such as R.B.I.
+Baseball.

 PlayChoice-10:
   *When the Z80 tries to stop the CPU, it never actually does so, so games keep